 Exhibitors in the Exhibit Hall, sponsor or vendor booths, or similar activities are also subject to the IADR Professional Conduct at Meetings Policy.
 In particular, exhibitors should not use sexualized images, activities, or other material.
 Booth staff (including volunteers) should not use sexualized clothing, uniforms, or costumes, or otherwise create a sexualized environment.

 Be careful in the words that you choose.
 Harassment committed in a joking manner still constitutes unacceptable behavior.
 Remember that sexist, racist, and other exclusionary jokes can be offensive to those around you.
-Excessive swearing and offensive jokes are not appropriate for the IADR General Session & Exhibition.
+Excessive swearing and offensive jokes are not appropriate for the IADR General Session & Exhibition and other IADR meetings.

 Retaliation for reporting harassment is a violation of the IADR Professional Conduct at Meetings Policy.